karrick/godirwalk/README.md

 The `filepath.Walk` function attempts to ignore the problem posed by file system directory loops created by symbolic links.
-I say "attempts to" because it does follow symbolic links to directories on Windows, causing other problems.
-Even so, there are times when following symbolic links while traversing a file system directory tree is desired, and this library allows that by providing the `WalkFollowSymbolicLinks` function when the upstream client requires the functionality.
+I say "attempts to" because it does follow symbolic links to directories on Windows, causing infinite loops, or error messages, and causing behavior to be different based on which platform is running.
+Even so, there are times when following symbolic links while traversing a file system directory tree is desired, and this library allows that by providing the `RecurseSymbolicLinks` option parameter when the upstream client requires the functionality.

+The `filepath.Walk` function also always sorts the immediate descendants of a directory prior to traversing them.
+While this is usually desired for consistent file system traversal, it is not always needed, and may impact performance.
+This library provides the `Unsorted` option to skip sorting directory descendants when the order of file system traversal is not important for some applications.